omicsForestry/vcfPCRoffset/README.md

 ## Introduction

-This is a lightweight script test each mutation in a vcf file for PCR imbalance and is intended mainly for library prep techniques involving PCR.
+This is a lightweight script to test each mutation in a vcf file for PCR imbalance and is intended mainly for library prep techniques involving PCR.
 A well balanced set of PCR templates will all have mutant and reference alleles in more or less the same proportions.
 However this is not always the case.
 There are a number of reasons why templates might be unbalanced.
 The primers might preferentially amplify (or miss) specific variants.
 Aligners might mis-align specific reads from this region elsewhere, or reads from elsewhere to this region.
 One option to investigate this is to visually inspect reads using a tool such as IGV, where unbalanced reads can be obvious.

 ![plot](./images/offset.png)

-*Sample IGV plot of mutations calls with offset (top) and balanced (bottom) PCR templates
+*Sample IGV plot of mutations calls with offset (top) and balanced (bottom) PCR templates*

 The top image is a mutation which only appears in a subset of reads when viewed by template position, so is clearly imbalanced.
 The bottom image has mutant alleles spread throughout the templates in a balanced fashion.
 This is fine if you are only checking a few mutations, but can be difficult as the numbers increase.
 This tool is a quick way to test for this PCR offset within a vcf file, if the original bam file is available.
 It creates a copy of the original vcf file, with additional fields to indicate the proportion of reads which are unbalanced, according to a simple binomial test.